KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Skola24.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.
-4. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+5. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.
+6. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-Skolmaten by retroflex](https://github.com/retroflex/MMM-Skolmaten)